 World Snooker Championship

-On April 2014, Chairman Barry Hearn of World Snooker declared that there were changes to be made for the 2015 World Snooker Championship.
+In 2014, Chairman Barry Hearn of World Snooker declared that there were changes to be made for the 2015 World Snooker Championship.
 Champions will extend an opportunity to play in qualifying rounds.
 The top 16 seeds would still qualify automatically for the first round at the Crucible, but the non-seeded players will need to start in the first of three qualifying rounds.
-Overall championship was said to boost from 128 to 144 players with extra places made accessible to former world champions and up-and-coming players from different countries.
+The overall championship was said to be boosted from 128 to 144 players with extra places made accessible to former world champions and up-and-coming players from different countries.